Statue of Hope: Construction

-In the United States, these statues were commonly carved out of limestone or marble and were usually unsigned.
-The Wilson memorial pictured on the right was sculpted using Indiana Limestone which was quarried nearby.
-Towards the latter part of the 19th and early 20th century, some were cast with zinc, commonly referred to as White Bronze.
+In the United States, these statues were commonly carved out of limestone, granite or marble and were usually unsigned and surmounted on a tall pedestal.
+The Wilson memorial pictured on the right was sculpted using Carrara marble in Italy in the style of sculptor Pasquale Romanelli.
+Towards the latter part of the 19th and early 20th century, some were cast with bronze and zinc.

 Religious symbolism

-A female, typically shown wearing Roman Stola and Palla garments, stands with one arm resting on or holding an anchor.
+A female, typically shown wearing an Under Tunic, Roman Stola and Palla garments, stands with one arm resting on or holding an anchor.
 This is often an Anchored cross meaning hope and is the primary symbol of the statue.
 Further, the New Testament, Hebrews 6:19 states Which hope we have as an anchor of the soul, both sure and steadfast, and which entereth into that within the veil.
 Often, the opposite arm is raised with the index finger of the hand pointing towards the sky.
 This symbolizes the pathway to heaven.
 A hand held over the heart symbolizes faith.
 Other key elements can be a broken chain attached to the anchor or sometimes hanging from the neck.
 This symbolizes the cessation of life.
 Many statues have a single five pointed star rather than a circle of stars.
 The star is on the top of the forehead, usually on a Crown of Immortality or diadem, and represents the immortal soul.